seatlle/recommenders/README.md

 | [SAR](examples/00_quick_start/sar_movielens.ipynb) | 0.110591 |	0.382461 | 	0.330753 | 0.176385 | 1.253805 | 1.048484 |	-0.569363 |	0.030474 |
 | [SVD](examples/02_model_collaborative_filtering/surprise_svd_deep_dive.ipynb) | 0.012873	| 0.095930 |	0.091198 |	0.032783 | 0.938681 | 0.742690 | 0.291967 | 0.291971 |

-## Code of Conduct

-This project adheres to [Microsoft's Open Source Code of Conduct](CODE_OF_CONDUCT.md) in order to foster a welcoming and inspiring community for all.

 ## Contributing

 This project welcomes contributions and suggestions.
 Before contributing, please see our [contribution guidelines](CONTRIBUTING.md).

+This project adheres to [Microsoft's Open Source Code of Conduct](CODE_OF_CONDUCT.md) in order to foster a welcoming and inspiring community for all.

 ## Build Status